10th April 2017

 A Short Story:

 Cindy is 30 years of age.
-She is big into keeping fit, meeting up with her mates as often as possible, keeping in touch with her parents and sisters and indeed spending time with her 'fella' Mike!
+She is big into keeping fit, meeting up with her mates as often as possible, keeping in touch with her parents and sisters and indeed spending time with her ‘fella’ Mike!
 She works for a large US company in Dublin City, a specialist in the Research department.
 Earning a salary of €52,000, with all the trimmings of pensions, income protection, subsidised canteen etc etc. As a millennial here in Ireland she is not that excited by Financial Planning and Personal Finance.
 Occasionally she will dip into an article about tax or pensions which grabs her attention online.
-She hadn't come across Informed Decisions (Financial Planning for Ireland's millennials!) at this stage so she was relatively unsure of the who topic.
+She hadn’t come across Informed Decisions at this stage so she was relatively unsure of the whole topic!